yygarypeng/DUNE-Neutrino-Oscillation/README.md

 For top 1000 rows, you will fill predicted cp phase in degree.

 &copy; COPYRIGHT:
-The description and evaluation are extract from
+The description and evaluation are retrieved from
 Kaggle: https://www.kaggle.com/competitions/phys591000-2023-final-project-i